 The Voyeurism (Offences) Act 2019, which is commonly known as the Upskirting Act, came into force on 12 April 2019.
-'Upskirting' is where someone takes a picture under a persons' clothing

-(not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+'Upskirting' is where someone takes a picture under a persons' clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 It is a criminal offence.
 Anyone of any sex, can be a victim.

-Appendix I: Modern slavery and Trafficking
+Appendix H: Modern slavery, Trafficking and Child Abduction/community incidents

-Modern Slavery
+Modern slavery